kristoferssolo/Theory-of-Algorithms-Cheatsheet/main.typ

 $halt$, implying that $halt 2$ is at least as undecidable as $halt$.

 = Daļēja atrisināmība
+== Info
+A problem is considered partially undecidable if it is not decidable, meaning there is no algorithm that can correctly determines a "yes" or "no" answer for every input instance of the problem.
+However, it may still be semidecidable, also known as recursively enumerable.

+In the context of Turing machines and computability theory, a problem is partially undecidable if there exists a Turing machine that halts and produces a "yes" answer for every instance that belongs to the problem, but may either loop indefinitely or reject instances that do not belong to the problem.
+In other words, there is an algorithm that can recognize the instances that satisfy the problem's criteria but may not halt on instances that do not.

+A problem being partially undecidable means that there is no total algorithm that can always produce a correct "no" answer for instances outside the problem.
+It may be possible to construct a Turing machine that halts and produces a "no" answer for certain instances outside the problem, but this is not guaranteed for all instances.

+#teo(
+  title: "Raisa teorēma",
+)[Ja $F$ nav triviāla (ir $M:F(M)=0$ un $M':F(M')=1$), tad $F$ -- neatrisināma.]

+$A$ -- daļēji atrisināma, ja ir Tjūringa mašīna $T$:
+- Ja $A(x)=1$, tad $T(x)=1$.
+- Ja $A(x)=0$, tad $T(x)=0$ vai $T(x)$ neapstājas.

+#teo[$A$ -- daļēji atrisināma tad un tikai tad, ja $A$ -- algoritmiski sanumurējama.]

 = Algoritmiskā sanumurējamība
 = TM darbības laiks
 = NP (neatrisināmas problēmas)